Aubergine Curry (Vegan Eggplant Curry)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.This delicious aubergine curry is made with pan-roasted eggplant, warm spices, and creamy chickpeas.
 It’s a flavor-packed, one-pot meal in a tomato-based curry sauce.
 Vegan & gluten free!

 In this dish, diced eggplant (or aubergine) adds a subtle sweetness, and chickpeas provide a boost of plant-based protein!
 It’s comfort food with all the goodness but none of the guilt.
-I like to serve this eggplant curry recipe with white or brown rice, a perfect vehicle to soak up the chickpea curry sauce.
+I like to serve this vegan eggplant curry with white or brown rice, a perfect vehicle to soak up the chickpea curry sauce.

 👩🍳 Why This Recipe Works

-- Tastes even better the next day
+- Perfect for meal prep, tastes even better the next day

-- Gluten-free
+- Gluten-free and vegan

 - Easy recipe for a weeknight meal

-- Best vegan aubergine curry ever!
+- Best aubergine curry recipe ever!

 🥘 Ingredients